 With an average price of £332,779, there are many period properties in Leighton Buzzard, in addition to listed buildings.
-If you’re buying an older property that was built more than 80 years ago, a building survey will be best suited to you.
-A homebuyers survey is more for modern properties built less than 80 years ago and in good condition.
+If you’re buying an older property that was built more than 80 years ago, a RICS Level 3 Survey will be best suited to you.
+A RICS Level 2 Survey is more for modern properties built less than 80 years ago and in good condition.

 All of our surveying partners must pass a strict verification process prior to joining us.
 We continue to monitor them throughout their time with us, ensuring they keep to their high standard of service.

 Prinsegate Chartered Surveyors is a firm of RICS chartered surveyors, specialising in Full Building Surveys in Surrey and London, offering industry-leading standards of customer service.

 "All good, no problems , very helpful "

 The Thatch, 3 Dock Lane, Cambridge, CB25 9JF

 Based in Cambridge, Camsure Homes provide our RICS homebuyer report (Level 2 Survey), building survey (level 3 Survey) and valuation across Cambridgeshire, Hertfordshire, Suffolk, Norfolk, Essex and parts of Bedfordshire.

 "Listed by CompareMyMove, otherwise would not have found them."

 Reliable Property Group

 188 Hither Green Lane, Hither Green, London, SE13 6QB